-3.a) Bird scaring lines for vessels ≥35 m in total length
+3.a Bird scaring lines for vessels ≥35 m in total length

 Proven and recommended mitigation method.
-Should be used in combination with weighted branch lines and night-setting.
-(Imber 1994; Uozumi & Takeuchi 1998; Brothers et al. 1999; Klaer & Polacheck 1998; McNamara et al. 1999; Boggs 2001; CCAMLR 2002; Minami & Kiyota 2004; Melvin 2003).
-For vessels ≥35 m in length, the use of two bird scaring lines (BSLs) is considered
+Should be used in combination with branch lines weighting and night setting.
+(Imber 1994; Uozumi & Takeuchi 1998; Brothers et al. 1999; Klaer & Polacheck 1998; McNamara et al. 1999; Boggs 2001; CCAMLR 2002; Minami & Kiyota 2004; Melvin 2003; Rollinson et al. 2016; Rollinson 2017).
+For vessels ≥35 m in length, the use of two bird scaring lines (BSLs) is considered best practice.
+BSLs with the appropriate aerial extent can be more easily rigged on large vessels.
+Two BSLs are considered to provide better protection of baited hooks in crosswinds than single BSLs (Melvin et al. 2004; 2013; 2014; Sato et al. 2013).
+Hybrid BSLs (with long and short streamers) are more effective than BSLs with short streamers only in deterring diving seabirds (e.g. White-chinned Petrels Procellaria aequinoctialis, Melvin et al. 2010; 2013; 2014).

 Properly designed and deployed BSLs deter birds from sinking baits, dramatically reducing seabird attacks and related mortalities.
 A bird scaring line runs from a high point at the stern to a device or mechanism that creates drag at its terminus.
 Brightly coloured streamers hanging from the aerial extent of the line scare birds from flying to and under the line, preventing them from reaching the baited hooks.
 It is important to note that the BSLs only provide protection to the baited hooks within the area protected by its aerial extent.
-This is why it is particularly important to use BSLs in combination with weighted branch lines (and night setting), which ensure that the baited hooks have sunk beneath the diving depth of most seabirds beyond the aerial extent of the BSLs.
+This is why it is particularly important to use BSLs in combination with branch line weighting (and night setting), which ensure that the baited hooks have sunk beneath the diving depth of most seabirds beyond the aerial extent of the BSLs.
 The presence of diving species increases the vulnerability of surface foragers (e.g., albatrosses) due to secondary interactions (i.e. albatrosses attacking baited hooks that are brought back to the surface by diving birds).